ravisaanthosh/ravisaanthosh/README.md

 => I’m continuously exploring new verification methodologies and EDA tools to push the limits of my designs.

-=> Beyond work, I enjoy creating structured notes, maintaining GitHub repositories,
-   and helping others learn **VLSI concepts** in a practical way.
+=> Beyond work, I enjoy creating structured notes, maintaining GitHub repositories,and helping others learn **VLSI concepts** in a practical way.

 ---